A Generalized Probabilistic Learning Approach for Multi-Fidelity Uncertainty Propagation in Complex Physical Simulations: Introduction

-One strategy to overcome these problems pertains to multi-fidelity schemes which, by combining information provided by different levels of model sophistication, attempt to decrease the number of high-fidelity model runs required, while retaining the same accuracy \cite{Biehler2019, peherstorfer2018survey}.
-Especially sampling based methods for uncertainty propagation, while often being the only choice for nonlinear problems with large variabilities, become unfeasible for costly numerical models.
-Multi-level Monte Carlo methods (MLMC) \cite{heinrichMultilevelMonteCarlo2001,gilesAdaptiveMultilevelMonte2017,gilesMultilevelMonteCarlo2008,gilesMultilevelMonteCarlo2015} were some of the earliest schemes used to accelerate the calculation of the expectation and variance of a quantity of interest (QoI) on complex models, given uncertain inputs~$\bx$.
-Unfortunately, the method necessitates linear dependence between model outputs and can only yield asympotic error estimates.
-The estimation of the whole response distribution is restricted to special cases \cite{bierig2016approximation,gilesMultilevelMonteCarlo2015}.
-Other contributions used low-fidelity model versions to identify important regions in the input space, motivating adaptive sampling strategies and multi-fidelity importance sampling schemes \cite{peherstorfer2016multifidelity,cui2015data,li2014adaptive}, while still requiring costly sampling of the HF model.
-Similar ideas arose for inverse problems in the form of multi-stage Markov-chain Monte Carlo methods \cite{christen2005markov,tierney1999some,fox1997sampling}.
-Promising alternative approaches that recently gained considerable attention are the so-called Bayesian multi-fidelity schemes \cite{Koutsourelakis2009,bilionis2013solution,le2014recursive,le2013bayesian,quaglino_fast_2018,raissi2017inferring,takhtaganov2018adaptive,perdikaris2016model,biehler2015towards,perdikaris2017nonlinear,perdikaris2015multi,grigo2019bayesian}.
-We already demonstrated their superior performance for large scale numerical problems \cite{biehler2015towards}.
+One strategy to overcome these problems pertains to multi-fidelity schemes, which, by combining information provided by different levels of model sophistication, attempt to decrease the number of high-fidelity model runs of trusted legacy codes while retaining the same accuracy~\cite{ peherstorfer2018survey, Biehler2019}.
+Especially sampling-based methods for uncertainty propagation, which are often the only choice for nonlinear problems with large variabilities, become unfeasible for costly numerical models.
+Multi-level Monte-Carlo methods~(MLMC)~\cite{heinrichMultilevelMonteCarlo2001,gilesMultilevelMonteCarlo2008,gilesMultilevelMonteCarlo2015,gilesAdaptiveMultilevelMonte2017} were some of the earliest schemes used to accelerate the calculation of the expectation and variance of a quantity of interest~(QoI) on complex models, given uncertain inputs~$\bx$.
+The method performs best under a linear dependency between model outputs~(while the method we present in this paper can fully exploit nonlinear model dependencies as well).
+An estimation of the whole response distribution via MLMC is restricted to special cases~\cite{gilesMultilevelMonteCarlo2015,bierig2016approximation}.
+A control variate scheme for Monte-Carlo sampling, informed by an LF model, was recently proposed in order to reduce the variance of the statistical estimators~\cite{gorodetsky2020generalized}, hence accelerating the UQ procedure.
+Other contributions used low-fidelity models to identify important regions in the input space, motivating adaptive sampling strategies and multi-fidelity importance sampling schemes~\cite{li2014adaptive,cui2015data,peherstorfer2016multifidelity}.
+However, these methods still require costly sampling of the HF model.
+Similar ideas arose for inverse problems in the form of multi-stage Markov-chain Monte-Carlo methods~\cite{christen2005markov,tierney1999some,fox1997sampling}.